connamara/quickfixn/tutorial/creating-an-application.md

 Get your DLLs
 -------------

-Your project will need at least 2 QuickFIX/n dlls:
+Starting with v1.9.0, your project will need at least 2 QuickFIX/n dlls:

 * the core: QuickFix.dll
 * the message definitions for the FIX version(s) you're using, which will be one or more of: